Taiping Rebellion 1850 - 1864

 Frederick Bruce ➚ writing to British authorities, 26th May 1860 Shanghai.

 When in 1860 and 1862 the Taipings moved to conquer Shanghai, England took notice.
 Defense of this valued British treaty port was pivotal and General Gordon ➚ was sanctioned to help the Qing forces defeat the rebels.
 Gordon with his 'Ever Victorious Army ➚' recaptured Suzhou and Nanjing with the death of Hong and many of his followers.
+Gordon himself did not view either side of the War as virtuous, he viewed both ‘as equally rotten’.

 This was more than a geo-political tussle; the rebellion cost millions of human lives, with 20 to may be 50 million dead it rates above World War I ➚ in the number of casualties.
 Much of this brutality was at the hands of the Manchus who made ‘scorched earth’ reprisals against the rebels.
 The Taiping Rebellion was a grass-roots rebellion fought by ordinary peasants and not by trained armies.
 It had great influence on those taking part in the next Chinese Civil War (1927-1950) between the Nationalists and Communists when the Communists relied on the support of the rural poor people.
-With the aid of foreign mercenaries and imported arms, China learned how to discipline an army, use modern weaponry and update military tactics.
+With the aid of foreign mercenaries and imported arms, China learned how to create a disciplined army, use modern weaponry and modern military tactics.
 Mao Zedong for instance learned from General Zeng Guofan ➚ the leading Qing military genius, who in turn had learned them from General Gordon.

 Zeng Guofan is famous as a Qing military leader who helped put down the Taiping Rebellion.
 He is an important figure in Chinese history because he was the first to use Western military training to build a new style Chinese army division.
 The traditional Chinese army training and tactics had proved ineffective against both the Taiping and the European powers.
 Zeng's division of ‘Hunan Braves’ were recruited from rural areas and he trained them hard.
 Many came from his native Xiangxiang county.
 Zeng Guofan hand-picked his officers from among the local scholars, he himself was considered a great Confucian scholar and poet.
 He instigated a new marine unit that could use the extensive network of waterways to attack and quickly retreat.
-These tactics held back the Taipings from the central Yangzi area in 1853 ( parts of Hunan and Jiangxi).
+These tactics held back the Taipings from the central Yangzi area in 1853 (parts of Hunan and Jiangxi).
 The success of Guofan and his brother Guoquan impressed the Manchu leadership and the force was expanded from the original 20,000 men.
 As well as reforming the army he sought to modernize civilian rule as well.
 He realized that the support rather than opposition of the local people was vital to military success.

 Li Hongzhang based the ‘Ever Victorious Army’ on Zeng's ‘Hunan Braves’ and eventually with Western aid, the Taipings were defeated.
 Zeng was rewarded with many high honors by a grateful Manchu emperor.
 However, the emergence of strong regional leaders such as Guofan led to the period of warlordism that dominated late Qing and the Republican period of Chinese history.
 Zeng worked with the British General Charles Gordon ➚ on the Shanghai defenses, and he learned modern British military tactics from Gordon.